Toeysamm/homework/README.md

 Gradient Boosting | 0.4 | 0.8472
 XGBoost | 0.3 | 0.8753

-The results obtained from the Accuracy of both Traditional ML and MLP differ slightly.
-Overall, Traditional ML has a higher Accuracy, possibly due to less complex or low-volume data, but MLP run times are relatively faster than Traditional ML (Decision Tree< MLP < Gradient Boosting<Random Forest= .
-XGBoost)
+The results obtained from the Accuracy of both traditional ML and MLP differ slightly.
+Overall, Traditional ML has a higher Accuracy, possibly due to less complex or low-volume data, but MLP run times are relatively faster than Traditional ML.

 ## Member:
 6410412002  Mr. Kittipat Pattarajariya